PENNSYLVANIA INCENTIVES SUMMARY

 The KIZ program creates designated geographic zones to foster innovation and create entrepreneurial opportunities by aligning the combined resources of educational institutions and the private sector.
 For-profit business entities 1) located within the geographic boundaries of a particular KIZ, 2) in operation less than 8 years, 3) operating within one of the KIZ targeted industry segments or sectors, 4) and meeting any other requirements specified by the Department of Community & Economic Development (DCED) may be qualified KIZ companies and eligible to participate in the KIZ Tax Credit Program.

-A KIZ company may claim a tax credit equal to 50% of the increase in that gross revenues in the immediately preceding taxable year attributable to activities in the KIZ, over the gross revenues in the second preceding taxable year attributable to its activities in the KIZ.
+A KIZ company may claim a tax credit equal to 50% of the increase in its gross revenues in the immediately preceding taxable year attributable to activities in the KIZ, over the gross revenues in the second preceding taxable year attributable to its activities in the KIZ.
 The KIZ Tax Credit is limited to $100,000 annually per KIZ company.

 Manufacturing Tax Credit